Beam Line Gleeble®

-A new Gleeble physical simulation system, designed specifically for use in a synchrotron has been delivered to the Brazilian Nanotechnology National Laboratory (LNNano) in Campinas, Brazil.
+A Gleeble physical simulation system, designed specifically for use in a synchrotron beam line has been delivered to the Brazilian Synchrotron Light Laboratory (LNLS) in Campinas, Brazil.
+The system can be customized to be installed in other beam lines.

 This new system has a load frame designed specifically for work in the beam line.
 This allows the sample to be heated, cooled, and subjected to forces while in the path of a high flux synchrotron generated x-ray beam.